tourpace/tourpace.github.io/_posts/2024-02-01-The-Fish-Monger.md

 - Surly used to offer the Cross-Check in a rim brake version, [but alas it has been retired](https://velo.outsideonline.com/gravel/gravel-culture/surly-cross-check-discontinued/).
 - Soma Fabrications (Merry Sales) offers the [New Albion Privateer](https://www.somafabshop.com/shop/new-albion-frame-privateer-colonial-blue-5316?category=836&search=New+#attr=2976) and the [Pescadero](https://www.somafab.com/archives/product/pescadero-frame-set)

-The Soma Pescadero was on-sale and it ticked all my boxes for my perfect frameset.
+The Soma Pescadero was on-sale and it ticked all my boxes for my new frameset.
 My build would be components that I either already had and the addition of new parts that are very easy to service while being reliable.

 **My build:**